Coleville, Saskatchewan: Elevators

+Coleville Post Office

-One of the first settlers was Malcolm Cole, who came with his father in 1906, and set up a post office and general store on his homestead shortly thereafter, in the summer of 1907.
-He named the post office Coleville, derived from his own last name, and the suffix -ville.
+One of the first settlers was Malcolm Cole, who came with his father in 1906, and set up a post office and general store on his homestead shortly thereafter, in the summer of 1907.He named the post office Coleville, derived from his own last name, and the suffix -ville.
 His brother, Charles Cole, who arrived in 1907, was the postmaster from 1908 until 1917.
 Around 1914 the post office was moved from the Cole homestead to the townsite of Coleville.
 When John Brent turned the post office over to H. L. Dumouchel, the post office was moved to the Dumouchel store.

 Before railway service to the area, mail was carried in from Battleford.
 After the Grand Trunk Pacific Railway was built, the mail was carried from Scott by R. A. Cummings of Kerrobert.

 Cork obliterators (used to cancel stamps) in the second half of the 20th century are comparatively rare; however, cork obliterators created by H.L.
 Dumouchel (acting postmaster from 1928 until 1950) were still in use until they were lost in a post office remodelling sometime after 1951.